ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 to agree on the current value of each setting ({{Section 6.5.3 of HTTP2}}).
-A WebTransport server enforces the session limit at the time a new session is opened by comparing the number of currently open WebTransport sessions against the currently acknowledged SETTINGS value for SETTINGS_WEBTRANSPORT_MAX_SESSIONS.
+A WebTransport server enforces the session limit at the time a new session is opened by comparing the number of currently open WebTransport sessions against the currently acknowledged SETTINGS value for SETTINGS_WT_MAX_SESSIONS.
 A server that receives an incoming CONNECT stream that would cause it to exceed its session limit MUST reset that stream with the `REFUSED_STREAM` error code ({{Section 8.7 of HTTP2}}).

-A WebTransport server that wishes to reduce the value of SETTINGS_WEBTRANSPORT_MAX_SESSIONS to a value that is below the current number of open sessions can either close sessions that exceed the new value or allow those sessions to complete.
-Endpoints MUST NOT reduce the value of SETTINGS_WEBTRANSPORT_MAX_SESSIONS to "0" after previously advertising a non-zero value.
+A WebTransport server that wishes to reduce the value of SETTINGS_WT_MAX_SESSIONS to a value that is below the current number of open sessions can either close sessions that exceed the new value or allow those sessions to complete.
+Endpoints MUST NOT reduce the value of SETTINGS_WT_MAX_SESSIONS to "0" after previously advertising a non-zero value.

 Just like other HTTP requests, WebTransport sessions, and data sent on those sessions, are counted against flow control limits.
 Servers that wish to limit